Batesville School District

 The Batesville School District is a public school district in Independence County, Arkansas, United States, based in Batesville, Arkansas.

 History

 Desha School District consolidated into Batesville School District on July 1, 1985.
 Sulphur Rock School District consolidated into Batesville School District on July 1, 2005.
 Cushman School District consolidated into Batesville School District on July 1, 2009.

 By 2020 the district decreased expenses by switching to solar power, allowing it to raise teacher salaries.
 The solar panels were funded by a bond initiative.

 Schools

-The Batesville School District has one early learning center, one junior high school, one high school and four magnet schools.
+The Batesville School District has one early learning center, one preschool, one junior high school, two high school and three magnet schools.